paul-hammant/googles-monorepo-demo/README.md

 find . -name pom.xml -type f | while read a; do n=$(echo $a | sed -e 's/pom.xml/pom-template.xml/'); git mv $a $n; done
 ```

 You'll need to checkin the `mr` directory we have above.
+You'll also want to
+add `pom.xml` to `.gitignore` - they're not under source control any more,
+`pom-template.xml` is instead.